Willie Mays: Move to San Francisco

 After spending their first two years in San Francisco at Seals Stadium, the Giants moved into the new Candlestick Park in 1960.
 Initially, the stadium was expected to be conducive to home runs, but unpredictable winds affected Mays's power, and he hit only 12 at home in 1960.
 He found the stadium tricky to field but figured out how to play it as the season progressed.
 When a fly ball was hit, he would count to five before giving pursuit, enabling him to judge the wind's effect.
 He hit two home runs on June 24 and stole home in a 5–3 victory over the Cincinnati Reds.
 On September 15, he tied an NL record with three triples in an 11-inning, 8–6 win over the Phillies.
 "I don't like to talk about 1960," Mays said after the final game of a season in which the Giants, pre-season favorites for the pennant, finished fifth out of eight NL teams.
-For the second time in three years, he only hit 29 home runs, but he led the NL with 190 hits and drove in 103 runs, batting .319 and stealing 25 bases.
+For the second time in three years, he hit 29 home runs while leading the NL with 190 hits.
+He also drove in 103 runs, batting .319 with 25 stolen bases.